-You must register and attend a tour, and then be accepted for care by a midwife, before you can make your first prenatal appointment at the birth center.
-You may attend a tour before or during your pregnancy.
+You must register and attend an orientation, and then be accepted for care by a midwife, before you can make your first prenatal appointment at the birth center.
+You may attend an orientation before or during your pregnancy.
 If you are over 28 weeks pregnant, please get a copy of your records for the midwives to review.